MahatHari/LearningJava/readme.md

  in d*s => s is pormoted to double, type of subexpression is double

  outcome of float + int is float outcome of float - double is double, which is the type of final result

+ # Arrays
+ => elements are accesed by its index
+ ### One Dimensional Arrays
+  ’’’ type var-name[]; ’’’